 - SDN-2, which involves template-guided repair of a targeted double-strand break, using an oligonucleotide to guide small sequence changes

 The figure below compares the process and product features of organisms produced using these technologies relative to techniques that are outside the scope of the gene technology regulatory scheme (natural mutations, chemical mutagenesis and radiation mutagenesis) and techniques that result in regulated GMOs (inserting transgenes).

-Discussion Paper - Review of the Gene Technology Regulations (DOCX 176 KB)
+Discussion Paper - Review of the Gene Technology Regulations (PDF 249 KB)

-Discussion Paper - Review of the Gene Technology Regulations (PDF 269 KB)
+Discussion Paper - Review of the Gene Technology Regulations (DOCX 185 KB)